mdmarek/go-lock-vs-channel/README.md

 Looking at the results you might complain that the lock version does not distribute the work evenly!
 You're right, it doesn't!
 There were actually two version of the code using the lock.
-In the original code each gorutine received a fair share of the work.
+In the original code each goroutine received a fair share of the work.
 Intrestingly the run time was about the same ranging from 110ms to about 125ms.
 I changed the code to actually match chanadder.go a bit more, which does fair work sharing "automatically"